Power user guidelines

 $ rgb import contract.rgb

-To list contracts which are part of the stash you need to run rgb commands with no arguments provided (or rgb info as an alternative to this)
+To list contracts which are part of the stash you need to run rgb commands with no arguments provided (or rgb contracts as an alternative to this)

 Which should output something like